Dotcra/tpb-x/README.md

-# Remove TPB ads and highlight new movie titles.
+## A chrome/firefox extension to remove TPB ads and highlight new movie titles.